DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDiagram/1 Configuration/customShapes/toolboxTemplate.md

 The shapes object.

 ---
+[important]

-The template content must be presented as SVG elements.
+- Template content must be presented as SVG elements.

+- We recommend that you do not use the [foreignObject](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/foreignObject) element to define template content (Safari [does not support](https://bugs.webkit.org/show_bug.cgi?id=23113) this element).

+[/important]

 Use the [customShapeToolboxTemplate](/api-reference/10%20UI%20Components/dxDiagram/1%20Configuration/customShapeToolboxTemplate.md '/Documentation/ApiReference/UI_Components/dxDiagram/Configuration/#customShapeToolboxTemplate') property to define a common template for all diagram shapes in the toolbox.